dotson/iDevice-Sync/README.md

 iDevice Sync
 ====

-An Alfred 2 workflow for syncingeach of your iDevices individually.
+An Alfred 2 workflow for syncing each of your iDevices individually.

 A simple workflow that allows you to sync your iDevices by name.
 The workflow is triggered by the keyword "sync".